-Our professional and friendly staff consists of full time and part-time employees who implement CAM's programs services and oversee the day-to-day operations and are supported by key contractors for specific services.
+CAM staff consists of full- and part-time employees who implement the association's programs and services, as well as oversee the day-to-day operations.
+CAM is also supported by key contractors for specific services.

 To reach a staff member by phone, dial 831-471-9970 and enter their extension when prompted.